ann4belle/ann4belle.dev/content/posts/season-21-writeup.md

 Adds 99 soul to a random non-Shadow player on our team.
 Soul protects against Redaction at the cost of eDensity.

 ## Big Head Mode
 This gives a random non-Shadow player on our team the Magnify and Ego mods.
-Magnify multiples any runs batted in or allowed by the player by two.
+Magnify multiples any runs batted in or allowed by the player by two, and also multiplies player eDensity by two.
 Ego increases eDensity.

 ## Shadow Brooms Supply Run
 All of our Shadows except Jon Halifax, Finn James, and Pedro Davids open a Generic Broom Crate.
 Brooms give +Divinity, which increases the chance of a home run on a batter.